Netcentric/aem-htl-style-guide/README.md

   - [1.1](#1.1) <a name='1.1'></a> **Always self close HTML void elements.**

-  Although the self-closing "/" is optional in HTML5, not adding them in your Sightly script could result in errors.
+  Although the self-closing "/" is optional in HTML5, not adding them in your HTL script could result in errors.

     ```html
     <!--/* Bad */-->